 Investor profile

-Investors with a higher risk tolerance looking for out-performance of the average SA General Equity Fund without taking on greater risk of loss.
+Investors with a higher risk tolerance who are looking for out-performance of the South African equity market, while limiting volatility relative to the fund's benchmark.
 The recommended investment horizon is 7 years or longer.

 Investment mandate